 We will pick you up from your chosen location in Greater Cairo, or Cairo International Airport

-We will travel in luxury air-conditioned vehicle to Giza, where we will pick up our horses and ride to Sakkara, the vast, ancient burial ground serving the ancient city of Memphis.
-Once there, you will enjoy a champagne picnic and imagine you are back in the 1930s with Serena, Mark, Teddy and their friends.
-You will also have the opportunity to visit the famous step pyramids, one of which, the Djoser Step Pyramid, is the oldest complete stone building known in history.
+We will travel in luxury air-conditioned vehicle to Sakkara, the vast, ancient burial ground serving the ancient city of Memphis.
+Imagine you are back in the 1930s with Serena, Mark and Teddy and their friends.
+You will have the opportunity to visit the famous step pyramids, one of which, the Djoser Step Pyramid, is the oldest complete stone building known in history.
 You will also visit the Imhotep Museum, a small but beautiful tribute to the creator of the Step Pyramids.

 ‘But why are we here in the midst of nowhere?’ asked Parmi.